NewYork96/Dream4sysBlog/README.md

 For testing:

 First, you need to migrate and than seed the database with the required php artisan commands.
-Afer that, please use teh php artisan serve command, than open your browser, and type or copy the next url: http://localhost:8000/post.
+After that, please use teh php artisan serve command, than open your browser, and type or copy the next url: http://localhost:8000/post.

 Than, you have the chance to sing in with the only user that can be found in the system.
 The required credentials are the next ones: e-mail address - "only@email.com", password - "laravel1".